 You will complete the application for Duke’s JD program through your LSAC account.
 Add Duke University School of Law to your school list and select the JD application.
 Detailed instructions for completing the application form are available on the LSAC website and on the Duke Law website.
 Applicants to the JD program who are also applying for the Global Leaders Scholarship will have their $70 application fee waived automatically when their materials are submitted through LSAC (when the scholarship form is received prior to submitting the application).

 The following materials are required for all JD applications:

 - JD Application for Admission, submitted electronically from your LSAC.org account.
 The application must be signed electronically.

 - Personal statement and optional essays (use the electronic attachment)

 - Two letters of recommendation submitted electronically through LSAC

-- Nomination letter (see above, use the “Miscellaneous Addendum” attachment)
+- Global Leaders Scholarship essay (see above, use the “Miscellaneous Addendum” attachment)

-- TOEFL (for international applicants only, if applicable)
+- Interview and/or TOEFL (for international applicants only, if applicable)

-In order to be considered for the Global Leaders Scholarship, your application must be completed by January 18, 2013.
-Please note that LSAC’s processing of transcripts and letters of recommendation may take several weeks, so these materials must be submitted well in advance of January 18.
+In order to be considered for the Global Leaders Scholarship, your application must be completed by January 22, 2016.
+Please note that LSAC’s processing of transcripts and letters of recommendation may take several weeks, so these materials must be submitted well in advance of the deadline.